utec-aed-2022-2/proyecto-salvandoaeden24h/README.md

 Dev Tech Guy.
 Cryptocurrency (Bitcoin, Ethereum, Ripple) Blockchain in 30 minutes in C++!
 (Part 1).
 Extraído de: https://youtu.be/2VDQeQfh4Hs.
 Recuperado el 03/10/2022.

 Porat, A; Pratap, A; Shah, P; Adkar, V. Blockchain Consensus: An analysis of Proof-of-Work and its applications.
 Stanford University.
+Extraído de: https://www.scs.stanford.edu/17au-cs244b/labs/projects/porat_pratap_shah_adkar.pdf.
+Recopilado el 03/10/22

 Java T Point. (s/f.).
 Blockchain Proof of work.
 Extraído de: https://www.javatpoint.com/blockchain-proof-of-work#:~:text=Proof%20of%20work%20can%20be%20implemented%20in%20a%20blockchain%20by,for%20making%20the%20block%20valid.
 Recuperado el 03/10/22.